 A. Executive Order (E.O.)
 12866 (Regulatory Planning and Review), E.O.
 13563 (Improving Regulation and Regulatory Review), and DOT Regulatory Policies and Procedures

-Under section 3(f) of E.O.
+FMCSA determined that this final rule is not a significant regulatory action under section 3(f) of E.O.
 12866 (58 FR 51735, Oct.
 4, 1993), Regulatory Planning and Review, as supplemented by E.O.
 13563 (76 FR 3821, Jan.
-21, 2011), Improving Regulation and Regulatory Review, this proposed rule does not require an assessment of potential costs and benefits under section 6(a)(4) of that Order.
-This proposed rule is also not significant within the meaning of DOT regulatory policies and procedures (DOT Order 2100.6, dated Dec.
+21, 2011), Improving Regulation and Regulatory Review.
+Accordingly, the Office of Management and Budget has not reviewed it under those Orders.
+This rule is also not significant within the meaning of DOT regulatory policies and procedures (DOT Order 2100.6, dated Dec.
 20, 2018).
-Accordingly, the Office of Management and Budget has not reviewed it under these Orders.
+In addition, this rule does not require an assessment of potential costs and benefits under section 6(a)(3) of E.O.
+12866.
 Because the Clearinghouse final rule did not establish a cost or benefit for the SDLA query, there are neither costs nor benefits associated with this rulemaking.

 B. E.O.
 13771 Reducing Regulation and Controlling Regulatory Costs

-This rule has been designated as a deregulatory action under Executive Order (E.O.)
+This rule has been designated as a deregulatory action under E.O.
 13771 by the Office of Information and Regulatory Affairs because it delays a compliance date for a requirement.

 The Regulatory Flexibility Act of 1980 (5 U.S.C.
 601 et seq.) as amended by the Small Business Regulatory Enforcement Fairness Act of 1996 (Pub.
 L. 104-121, 110 Stat 857) requires Federal agencies to consider the effects of the regulatory action on small business and other small entities and to minimize any significant economic impact.
 The term “small entities” comprises small businesses and not-for-profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations of less than 50,000 (5 U.S.C.
 601(6)).
 Accordingly, DOT policy requires an analysis of the impact of all regulations on small entities, and mandates that agencies strive to lessen the adverse effects on these businesses.

-The regulatory flexibility analysis the Agency prepared for the Clearinghouse final rule did not include the SDLAs among the small entities affected by the rule because they are a governmental entity with a population of greater than 50,000.
-That determination, combined with the fact that the SDLAs are the only entity affected by the proposed extension of the compliance date, and no costs would be imposed on the SDLAs demonstrates that the proposed rule does not have a significant impact on small entities.
+The regulatory flexibility analysis the Agency prepared for the Clearinghouse final rule did not include the SDLAs among the small entities affected by the rule.
+State governments and their agencies are not included in the definition of “small governmental jurisdictions” (5 U.S.C.
+601(5)) or “small entities” (5 U.S.C.
+601(6)).
+That determination, combined with the fact that the SDLAs are the only entity affected by the extension of the compliance date, and no costs would be imposed on the SDLAs, demonstrates that the rule does not have a significant impact on small entities.
 Consequently, I certify the action will not have a significant economic impact on a substantial number of small entities.

 The Unfunded Mandates Reform Act of 1995 (2 U.S.C.
 1531-1538) requires Federal agencies to assess the effects of their discretionary regulatory actions.
-The Act addresses actions that may result in the expenditure by a State, local, or tribal government, in the aggregate, or by the private sector of $161 million (which is the value equivalent of $100 million in 1995, adjusted for inflation to 2017 levels) or more in any one year.
-This proposed rule would not result in such an expenditure.
-As discussed above, FMCSA estimates the NPRM would result in costs less than zero.
+The Act addresses actions that may result in the expenditure by a State, local, or Tribal government, in the aggregate, or by the private sector of $165 million (which is the value equivalent of $100 million in 1995, adjusted for inflation to 2018 levels) or more in any one year.
+This rule would not result in such an expenditure.
+As discussed above, FMCSA estimates the final rule would result in costs less than zero.

-A rule has implications for federalism under Section 1(a) of Executive Order 13132 if it has “substantial direct effects on the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among the various levels of government.”
-FMCSA determined that this proposal would not have substantial direct costs on or for States, nor would it limit the policymaking discretion of States.
+A rule has implications for federalism under Section 1(a) of E.O.
+13132 if it has “substantial direct effects on the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among the various levels of government.”
+FMCSA determined that this rule would not have substantial direct costs on or for States, nor would it limit the policymaking discretion of States.
 Nothing in this document preempts any State law or regulation.
-Therefore, this rule does not have sufficient federalism implications to warrant the preparation of a federalism impact statement.
+Therefore, this rule does not have sufficient federalism implications to warrant the preparation of a Federalism Impact Statement.

 The regulations implementing E.O.
 12372 regarding intergovernmental consultation on Federal programs and activities do not apply to this program.

 The National Technology Transfer and Advancement Act (15 U.S.C.
-272 note) directs agencies to use voluntary consensus standards in their regulatory activities unless the agency provides Congress, through OMB, with an explanation of why using these Start Printed Page 46927standards would be inconsistent with applicable law or otherwise impractical.
+272 note) directs agencies to use voluntary consensus standards in their regulatory activities unless the agency provides Congress, through the Office of Management and Budget (OMB), with an explanation of why using these standards would be inconsistent with applicable law or otherwise impractical.
 Voluntary consensus standards (e.g., specifications of materials, performance, design, or operation; test methods; sampling procedures; and related management systems practices) are standards that are developed or adopted by voluntary consensus standards bodies.
 This rule does not use technical standards.
 Therefore, FMCSA did not consider the use of voluntary consensus standards.